|Guide||♦||188 Triplogs||3 Topics|

 Avoid the Commie Paratroopers

 Due to its length and the fact that neither terminus is near a trailhead, doing the entire Red Tanks trail as a day hike is not recommended as an entire loop would be over 20 mi.
 However, portions of the Red Tanks are used on many popular day loop hikes, and a backpacker could easily travel from Dripping Springs to La Barge for a short 9-mile day.
 Excellent campsites can be found at both ends of this trail.
-Primarily used by backpackers, it is excellent for those seeking solitude.
+Primarily used by backpackers, it is perfect for those seeking solitude.

 For those considering the Red Tanks, I recommend following it in a clockwise direction, primarily for the climb to the Red Tanks Divide on the east side of Coffee Flat.
 Although uphill in both directions, the portion from Dripping Springs to the Divide seems to be a worse climb than going from the other direction.
 However, as I did this in the reverse direction, I will describe it going counterclockwise.

-Hike: Red Tanks is primarily composed of 3 sections used by many loop hikes:
+Red Tanks is primarily composed of 3 sections used by many loop hikes:

 A: Dripping Springs to Hoolie Bacon (Red Tanks Divide portion)